evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ### V2L - Vehichle to load

-This model supports V2L (Vehicle 2 Load), which means you can power electrical equipment requiring up to 6 kW power, including charging other vehicles.
+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 6 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}